lachrist/aran/README.md

   The [ESTree Program](https://github.com/estree/estree/blob/master/es2015.md#programs) to instrument.
 * `pointcut :: closure | object | array` default:  `[]`.
   The specification that tells aran where to insert calls to the advice.
-  Aran support three specification formats:
+  Aran support four specification formats:
-  * `array`: an array of trap name to insert everywhere.
+  * `array`: an array containing the names of the traps to insert everywhere.
     For instance, the poincut below results in aran inserting the `binary` trap everywhere:
     ```js
     const pointcut = ["binary"]